Veganism means different things to different people, so let’s dive deeply into the question: “What is a vegan?”

 Vegan and vegetarian diets both exclude meat and seafood.
-A vegan diet goes a step further, though, by also nixing every other food of animal origin.
+Vegan diets go a step further, though, by also nixing every other food of animal origin.
 So, in addition to avoiding meat, vegans steer clear of dairy products, eggs, and honey.
-Additionally, vegan foods never contain any byproducts of animal agriculture, such as tallow, whey, or gelatin.
+Additionally, vegan foods never contain any byproducts of animal agriculture, such as lard, whey, or gelatin.

 A vegan diet delivers powerful advantages over a vegetarian diet.
-Eating vegetarian merely reduces farm animal slaughter and exploitation, whereas a vegan diet eliminates every last bit of it.
-A vegan diet may also offer health and environmental advantages over diets that include substantial amounts of dairy products and eggs.
+Eating vegetarian merely reduces farm animal exploitation, whereas vegan diets eliminate every last bit of it.
+A vegan diet may also offer health and environmental advantages over diets that include dairy products and eggs.
 For these reasons, many vegetarians ultimately decide to go vegan.

 Which Foods are Vegan?

 - Breads and Pasta (some contain animal products)

 - Vegan milks (soy, almond, pea, nut, hemp, etc.)

 You won’t miss out on your favorite indulgences, either.
 Your dessert possibilities are sensational.
 Many of the most popular brands of chocolate, wine, and beer are vegan.
 You can even buy superb dairy-free creamers for your coffee.

 Vegan Foods are Everywhere!